mariamkhaled99/-Malaria-Detection-Project/README.md

 ![Screenshot 2022-05-10 204437](https://user-images.githubusercontent.com/58251849/167700980-77f0d788-54ba-4089-a09a-07304574add7.png)

-for this simple project we used :python ,flask ,mysql , google cloud platform ,bash . we choose specific gene which is
+for this simple project we used :python ,flask ,mysql , google cloud platform ,bash . we choose specific gene which is PFGARP